aalkrizy373/in-situ-image-processing-pipeline/README.md

 # Intro:
 High resolution molecular imaging with high accuracy is a growing challenge as it can be hindered by sizes of large datasets, limits in optical resolution and density of transcripts in single cells.

- These python programs are responsible for optimizing the image processing for such situ genomic data.
+ These python programs are responsible for optimizing the image processing for such in-situ genomic data.

 # Multi-Channel-Deconvolution:
 This program is responsible for deconvoluting very large images that don't fit GPU ram requirements.
 It opens images, breaks the images into manageable chunks to fit into GPU ram requirements, performs deconvolution and stitches the images back together.